Mario Vargas Llosa Biography

 In 1990, he ran for presidency of Peru as the FREDEMO (Frente Democrático) candidate, but lost to Alberto Fujimori, an experience he later described in ‘A Fish in the Water’.

-Since the 1990s, he has lived at least partially in Spain, dividing his time between Madrid and his native Peru.
-As a national of both countries, he has on multiple occasions expressed his sense of kinship with both nations.
+Since the 1990s, Vargas Llosa had spent part of his time in Spain, dividing his residence between Madrid and his native Peru.
+As a dual national of both countries, he frequently expressed a deep sense of kinship with both nations.

 Major Works